YOGA TEACHER TRAINING SYDNEY

 Techniques / Methodology

-These two modules will be covered during our initial 3-day-long weekends.
+These modules are introduced during the residential immersion week, then refined across the Sydney weekends and practicum.
 We will look into asana, observation, discernment, fundamentals, and lineage.
 We will also cover class planning and sequencing; ways and means to teach all levels of students; adapting and modifying practices; skilfully using shastra in asana classes; and introduce principles of assisting students energetically and physically.

 You will be shown a very safe and adaptable way to teach sun salutations, standing asana, balancing asana, seated postures, arm balances, and inversions.
 Everything you will learn will have an emphasis on being able to teach inclusively to all levels of students.